henriktudborg/henriktudborg.github.io/_posts/2016-03-28-initial-thoughts-on-elixir.md

 To Tirexs' credit, the source is now fairly well documented, so It isn't _that_ hard to read it once you find what you are looking for.
 The upcomming version `0.8` adds a ton of source docs, and the code is also way easier to read and understand.
-Sadly, due to deadlines, I'm stuck with `0.7`.
+Sadly, due to my own deadlines, I'm stuck with `0.7`.

-So, If you need to talk to Elasticsearch, Tirexs is probably the way to go, but you'll probably have to read the source to understand how to use it, or wait until a later release that adds more docs (and some `hexdocs.pm`) Hopefully this will happen in `>= 0.8`.
+If you need to talk to Elasticsearch, Tirexs is probably the way to go, but you'll probably have to read the source to understand how to use it, or wait until a later release that adds more docs (and some `hexdocs.pm`) Hopefully this will happen in `>= 0.8`.